magongit/nodejs-postgresql/README.md

 ﻿# [Connecting NodeJs & PostgreSQL](https://github.com/dannibla/nodejs-postgresql)

 Learn how to connect PostgreSQL with NodeJs, While you are using PostgreSQL as database and NodeJs as backend, you need PostgreSQL database packages to connect with nodejs.
 There are various packages available but most popular and well documented is node-postgres [pg](https://node-postgres.com/).
-Let’s start. test
+Let’s start. test2

 ## What's needed